 If you are out for long periods of time (which, ideally, you shouldn’t be), ensure he has a big area of your home where he can safely stretch and walk around.

-If you are keeping your husky in a crate, you should have someone come round frequently to let him out for potty breaks, playtime and to make sure he’s happy.
+If you keep your husky in a crate, you should have someone come around frequently to let him out for potty breaks, playtime and to make sure he’s happy.

 If you regularly leave the house for hours every day, you may want to check out my article all about leaving your husky at home.

 This is last on the list for a reason.
-I understand not everyone’s situation will allow for a paddling pool party but if you do have space and there is not a water shortage in your location then get yourself a doggy paddling pool!
+I understand not everyone’s situation will allow for a paddling pool party, but if you have space and there is no water shortage in your location, get yourself a doggy paddling pool!

-Just be sure to get one that is designed for dogs as this will have a thicker rubber material than your standard one for children.
-Your huskies nails will probably pierce a regular paddling pool pretty quickly.
+Just be sure to get one designed for dogs as this will have a thicker rubber material than your standard one for children.
+Your husky’s nails will probably pierce a regular paddling pool pretty quickly.